marclar/henshall/deployment/puppet/README.md

     puppet cert list
     puppet cert sign --all

-**Note** use `puppet cert clean --all` to revoke all certs on the master server
+**Note** use `puppet cert clean --all` to revoke all certs on the master server, on the client, use `rm -rf /var/lib/puppet/ssl; rm -rf /etc/puppet/ssl` then retry the cert signing.

 #### Configuring

-On the puppet master, install these additional puppet modules necessary this ] hubot deployment to work:
+On the puppet master, install these additional puppet modules necessary for this hubot deployment to work:

-    puppet module install puppetlabs/nodejs
+    puppet module install willdurand/nodejs
     puppet module install puppetlabs/vcsrepo

+Edit `./deployment/puppet/hubot/manifests/init.pp` and set the configuration you would like for your bot.

 Copy `./deployment/puppet/hubot` to `/etc/puppet/modules/hubot` on the master server.

     scp -r ./deployment/puppet/hubot
     puppet-master-hostname:/etc/puppet/modules/hubot

-Edit `/hubot/manifests/init.pp` and set the configuration you would like for your bot.

 On puppet child, kick off the agent (either daemonized or once off) e.g.;